hyunkyu-Park/MINI_instagram/README.md

 Solution:
 Increased the font size to make the elements appear larger and more visible.

+## User experience improvement -- user feedback 5

+Situation:
+When the user posts a new post, the timestamp does not match.

+Cause:

+Solution:

+## User experience improvement -- user feedback 6

+Situation:
+It would be nice to have a button to show the entered password while entering it.

+Cause:

+Solution:

 ## No image file being called on server

 Situation: used aws ec2, the website can not find image files.